HenryVantieghem/Meridian-app/src/lib/email/README.md

   <div class="footer">
     <p class="footer-text">
-      You received this email because you signed up for Super Intelligence.
+      You received this email because you signed up for Napoleon.
       <a href="/unsubscribe"> Unsubscribe</a>
     </p>
   </div>